yldio/cloud-pizza-place/README.md

 1. Pizzas (or other suitable items) arrive at our oven in the 'New Items' [SQS queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/welcome.html).
 1. An [Event Source](https://docs.aws.amazon.com/lambda/latest/dg/invoking-lambda-function.html#supported-event-source-sqs) triggers our 'Bake Items' Lambda function, which additionally pulls any available items from a 'Waiting Items' queue.
 1. We try to allocate capacity in our DynamoDB 'Baking Table', allowing for concurrent operations using a combination of [Update Expressions](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.UpdateExpressions.html) and [Condition Expressions](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.ConditionExpressions.html).
     - When we're out of capacity, items are pushed onto a 'Waiting Items' [FIFO queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues.html).
     - For every item that we manage to allocate capacity for, we create a [Step Functions](https://docs.aws.amazon.com/step-functions/latest/dg/welcome.html) execution.
 1. Items 'bake' for a specified time using a [Wait State](https://docs.aws.amazon.com/step-functions/latest/dg/amazon-states-language-wait-state.html).
-1. When transitioning to 'Removed', triggering the 'Item Removed' Lambda, we:
+1. When transitioning to the 'Removed' sate, the 'Item Removed' Lambda is triggered and we:
     - deallocate capacity on our 'Baking Table',
     - push the item into our 'Baked Items' queue, and
     - again trigger the 'Bake Items' Lambda via the 'New Items' queue.
 (We could also consider invoking it directly.)

 ## Developing